cferner/lernmaschine/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Cornelia is a PhD student at the Department of Computer Science at the University of Salzburg and member of the Applied Data Science Lab at the University of Applied Sciences in Salzburg, Austria.
+bio: Cornelia is a PhD student at the Department of Computer Science at the University of Salzburg.

 interests:
 - Natural Language Processing